 |Purpose Gold Bullion Fund||KILO||0.23%|

 The second category of gold-focused ETFs invests in gold mining companies, whose stocks are exposed to the price of gold.
 Such an approach makes it possible to profit from the rise in the price of gold while investing in companies that can also generate a return and pay a dividend from their operations.

 For example, investing in the Canadian iShares S&P/TSX Global Gold Index ETF enables you to invest in the largest gold mining companies in the world.
-For those who prefer gold royalty companies, the Canadian Horizons Enhanced Income Gold Producers ETF will be more attractive.
+BMO’s Equal Weight Global Gold Index ETF may also be interesting.
+For those who would like to add covered call options to their portfolio, Horizons Gold Producer Equity Covered Call ETF will be more attractive.
 Those looking to take more risk to get a higher return potential could opt for a Canadian ETF investing in junior mining, such as the BMO Junior Gold ETF.

 Investing in gold futures

 For more seasoned investors, futures contracts, which you can purchase by opening a margin account with an online broker, are an attractive option.
 A gold futures contract commits you to purchase a certain amount of gold at a predetermined price, at a future date called maturity.
 Maturities range for example from 1 to 3 months and the typical quantity of gold is generally 100 oz. per contract.
 If the price of gold exceeds the price of your futures contract, you can pocket your profit by reselling your contracts.
 Be aware, however, that you will have to resell your contracts before they mature, otherwise you will be required to purchase physical gold.

 There an ETF for almost everything.
 So yes, you can buy gold futures via Horizons Gold ETF (HUG), which aims to replicate the performance of the Soloactive Gold Front Month MD Rolling Futures Index.